Film/video editor

 Vacancies for film and video editors are rarely advertised and competition is fierce, even for entry-level jobs such as a runner.
 Send speculative applications, which detail your specific skills, to as many production companies and post-production houses as possible.
 To help identify relevant contacts use key industry resources such as:

 Getting to know people in the industry and building good working relationships is very helpful for finding work.
-Once you have experience of working on a freelance basis you can also advertise your services through dedicated websites.
+As a freelancer, you can also advertise your services through dedicated websites.

 Professional development